boeboe/graphite-events-metrics/README.md

 bigip.system.tmmTraffic.bitsIn : 913320
 ```

 The exact content of pickle metrics contains a timestamp as well.
-The timestap
+The timestamp
 is generated locally (when the JSON blob is ingested).
 More info on the exact
 pickle format can be found in the Graphite [documentation](https://graphite.readthedocs.io/en/latest/feeding-carbon.html#the-pickle-protocol).